 Quality management systems

-It is recommended that the AtoN manager appoints designers, suppliers or contractors who undertake work within a quality management system (QMS), preferably based on the principles of ISO 9001: 2015 [8] .
+It is recommended that the AtoN manager appoints designers, suppliers or contractors who undertake work within a quality management system (QMS), preferably based on the principles of ISO 9001 [8] .
 The principles of such a system include product traceability from design to decommissioning and consistency in their supply.
-This is particularly reassuring when AtoN managers may be purchasing off the shelf products such as beacons and expect the same quality of product or service at each purchase.
+This is particularly reassuring when AtoN managers may be purchasing off the shelf products such as beacons and expect the same quality of product or service at each purchase over an extended time frame

 For bespoke AtoN provision, it is particularly important to have rigorous records of the basis of structural design or structural assessments, design changes, and a set of “As-built” documentation.
 Suppliers working to a QMS will have procedures for the issue of documentation and a means of document control that ensure the AtoN manager receives the current version of all documents.
-Further information on the principles and characteristics of a QMS are included in G1052 Guideline Quality Management in AtoN Service Delivery [9].
+Further information on the principles and characteristics of a QMS are included in G1052 Guideline Quality Management in AtoN Service Delivery [9], but some key points for the AtoN Manager to note are:

+ISO standards are updated regularly, and it should be checked that the supplier or contractor is certificated to the current (or at least most recently superseded version).

+If a supplier or contractor states that they are certified to ISO 9001 (or other standard) the AtoN Manager should check that this certification is preferably from a nationally accredited body For example, the UK accreditation body, UKAS, holds a list of companies accredited by them to provide certification to ISO 9001 (www.ukas.com)

+The supplier or contractor should provide a copy of their ISO 9001, and this will state the scope of the certification; the scope should include certification of services that are relevant to the goods, works or services being supplied.